Mkleemjr/100-days-of-code/log.md

 ### Day 39: February 22, 2020

 **Today's Progress**: Completed my Homework 4 on Branching in my C++ class at QCC TechWorks Sofware Engineering program.
 It had 2 parts: if, else-if, else statement and the switch statement.
+Worked on [Codecademy](https://www.codecademy.com/learn).
 Completed the Build a Library project in Create a Front-End App with React.
 Worked with classes.

 **Thoughts:** Had a good session on control of flow with if, else if, else and switch statements.
 Also, solidifying the intermediate JavaScript in order to really get going with React.js.